Fuel Property Testing: Lubricity

 Please log in to view the complete version of this paper.

 Abstract: The lubricity of diesel fuel can be measured in vehicle tests, pump rig tests, or bench tests.
-The most important bench tests are the High Frequency Reciprocating Rig (HFRR) and the Scuffing Load Ball-on-Cylinder Lubricity Evaluator (SLBOCLE).
-Since the various tests are based on different types of wear mechanisms, the correlation between methods is not always satisfactory.
+The most important bench test is the High Frequency Reciprocating Rig (HFRR).
+Other bench tests have been used in the past.
+The various tests can be dominated by different wear mechanisms and the correlation between methods is not always satisfactory.

 Overview